PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/sessions/01-landiq.md

 ## 1.1 Download LandIQ

 Get the statewide shapefiles from the [CNRA Statewide Crop Mapping](https://data.cnra.ca.gov/dataset/statewide-crop-mapping) portal (**GIS Shapefile** ZIP). `$LANDIQ_RAW` needs the full series (2016 on), not just the inventory pair.
-For this training run, pull last year's stack from the S3 bucket, then update the pair from the portal.
+For this training run, pull the stack from the S3 bucket, then update the pair from the portal.

 From the same portal, also download two PDFs: